Johanneshilmer/Flask-blog/README.md

 # Python Flask blog-website.

-This project is a way for me to learn python and flask.
+This project is a way for me to learn python and the function between front/backend with Flask.